Six of One refuse to publish their bank balance and accounts.

 Another letter from this period also shows the Langley's total ineptitude at handling members' money.
 Here are 2 excerpts:

-In addition to all of the above, in 2005 and 2006 Karen Langley has been purchasing items from ebay, and then selling them on at a profit to members via advertising/sales flyers accompanying the magazine.
+In addition to all of the above, in recent years Karen Langley has been purchasing items from ebay, and then selling them on at a profit to members via advertising/sales flyers accompanying the magazine, and online via a supposed Society ebay account.
 If this is merely private enterprise, then she is totally entitled to do so.
 However, who is paying for the printing of these flyers?
-Why are back issues, owned by the Society, also included on these flyers, with any monies sent to be paid to the Langley's private "Escape" bank account?
+Why are back issues, owned by the Society, also included on these flyers, with any monies sent for these to be paid to the Langley's private "Escape" bank account?
+Why is the ebay account advertised as a Society account when their remit does not allow them to trade to non-members of the Society?
+Why are copyright-protected items sold to members of the public via the society's own official website, such as these copyright-theft-produced photo prints?

-In addition to these flyers, another was sent out to members in 2005 outlining sales of original Prisoner costumes at Bonham's auction house in London.
+In addition to the above-mentioned flyers, another was sent out to members outlining sales of original Prisoner costumes at Bonham's auction house in London.
 Perhaps this could be viewed as Prisoner news which members would want to know about, and thus justifying the expense of an additional flyer.
 Perhaps, until one realises that the seller of these items is a Mr Roger Langley of Ipswich.

 It is almost unbelievable that a Society dedicated to the TV series "The Prisoner" should behave in such a fashion.
 But behave in this way they do - as their own website confirms!